Income Approach and the Discounted Cash Flow Methodology

-In the absence of a contractual limitation, there is a rebuttable assumption that the damaged business will return to its customary levels over a definite period of time, thus limiting the damages period.
+In the absence of a contractual limitation, there is a rebuttable assumption that the damaged business will return to its customary levels over a definite period, thus limiting the damages period.

-Other than with regard to the destruction of a business,damages will have a perpetual or indefinite effect only in rare circumstances.
-Only in these situations, a terminal value needs to be considered, suggesting the use of the loss in business value approach.
+Other than with regard to the destruction of a business, damages will have a perpetual or indefinite effect only in rare circumstances.
+Only in these situations does a terminal value need to be considered, suggesting the use of the loss in business value approach.

 Determining the free cash flow to firm as a basis for the business valuation or assessment of damages requires the existence or projection of an integrated set of financial statements (i.e., an income statement, a balance sheet and a cash flow statement).

 Furthermore, when considering an indefinite valuation or loss period, a terminal value and a terminal growth rate must be considered.

 Finally, depending on the facts and circumstances, special attention may be required with regard to currencies and exchange rates or inflation.

 The income statement